ZLester/blitzcranky/README.md

 - Node 6.2.x
 - Express 4.x

-> Note: You have to create an app in the [Uber Developers Dahsboard](https://developer.uber.com/dashboard) first.
-Grant the new app all access rights and set the callback URL to ``http://localhost:3000/api/auth/callback``.
+> Note: To run the app locally you need to obtain a key from the [Riot Developer's API](https://developer.riotgames.com/) first.
+The app expects your API key to be found as the environment variable `LEAGUE_API_KEY`